 Get into a comfortable position

-When you feel breathless, it can help to get in a comfortable position that supports the use of your upper chest muscles and allows your diaphragm and tummy to expand.
-The following are comfortable positions:
+When you feel breathless, it can help to be in a comfortable position that supports your upper chest muscles and allows your diaphragm and tummy to expand.

-- Position 1 - sitting in a chair in an upright position with your back supported, uncross your legs and let your feet rest comfortably on the floor.
+- Sit in a chair in an upright position, with your back supported, legs uncrossed and feet resting comfortably on the floor.

 - Slowly move forward a little so that your elbows and lower arms are resting on your thighs, supporting your upper body.

-- Let your arms and elbows rest on the surface, so that you are supporting the weight of your upper body.
+- Let your arms and elbows rest on the surface, so that you’re supporting the weight of your upper body.